Blue’s Clues Birthday Party Ideas

 I purchased a Blue’s Clues set off Amazon Here!

 I found the cutest Blue’s Blues balloons for the party for my son to enjoy.
-There was a Blue Puppy Mylar balloon that I attached to his lawn chair, a round Blue’s Clues Mylar balloon, some small latex Blue’s Clues balloons, and a large blue number 2.
+There was a Blue Puppy Mylar balloon that I attached to the birthday child's chair, which could also be his Thinking Chair, a round Blue’s Clues Mylar balloon, some small latex Blue’s Clues balloons, and a large blue number 2.

 5. Decorative Paper Fans

-When my son had his Baptism, we had some blue and white paper fans we hung around.
-We did not use them all for his party.
-I pulled some unused fans out and hung them on the tents for my son’s birthday party.
+When my son had his Baptism, we had some blue and white paper fans we bought at the dollar store that we hung around.
+We did not use them all for his Baptism party, so we had some extra.
+I pulled some unused fans out and hung them on the tents in the party area for my son’s birthday party.

 If you are having an outside party, it is important to put up tents.
-Guests will want the options to get out of the sun if it’s a hot day.
+Guests will want the option to get out of the sun if it’s a hot day.
+You can decorate the tents by hanging Happy Birthday banners or streamers along the side.

 Prepare ahead of time for how many tables you will need.
 Make sure to include the amount of food to put out, how many people will be sitting to eat, and where guests will set out presents.
 I set the favors in the middle of the tables where people were eating, but you could have a separate table for favors as well.